 - Graduate Application for Admission to UCI

-- One official copy of all postsecondary academic transcripts (including transferred credits).
+- One copy of all postsecondary academic transcripts (including transferred credits).

 - Three letters of recommendation

-- Interviews: Promising applicants are invited to attend one of the “Interview Dates”, which are scheduled January 25-27 and February 8-10 of 2018.
+- Interviews: Promising applicants are invited to attend one of the “Interview Dates”, which are scheduled for January 11-13 & January 25-27, 2024 (Focus Area dictates dates).
 No other dates will be offered.
 Prospective students have the opportunity to meet with faculty and students in the program and to tour the campus.
-All travel and housing expenses are paid by the program.
+Most all travel and housing expenses are paid by the program.

-All students admitted to the program receive an annual stipend to cover living expenses, and University fees and tuition costs.The most highly qualified applicants may also be offered the prestigious Francisco J. Ayala Graduate Fellowship, or other competitive fellowships.
+All students admitted to the program receive an annual stipend to cover living expenses, and University fees and tuition costs.The most highly qualified applicants may also be offered the prestigious School of Biological Sciences Dean’s Fellowship Award, or other competitive fellowships.
 These provide an additional financial incentive for enrolling in the CMB program.

 The CMB program does admit international students.
 All international students must supply the following in addition to the other items listed above:

 - TOEFL iBT.
-Test results two years old or older by the first day of school for the TOEFL will not be accepted, as well as GRE scores five years old or older.
+Test results that are two years old or older by the first day of school for the TOEFL will not be accepted.
 Also, any institutional administrations of the TOEFL will not be accepted.

-- Minimum Score of 80 with 26 in the speaking test
+- Students should have a minimum score of 80 with 26 in the speaking test.

 - The UCI institution code for the TOEFL is 4859.

-- Overall score: 7, with no individual score less than 6
+- Students should have an overall score: 7, with no individual score less than 6.